SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 Firewalls enable the computer to communicate via its different ports.

 # Use the Terminal (Mac) To interact with AWS
-### First, Gain Access to Your EC2 Instance
+### Gain Access to Your EC2 Instance
-(1) Make sure there is a User added within IAM on the Amazon console with Administrator Access.
+Make sure there is a User added within IAM on the Amazon console with Administrator Access.

+If you're using credentials (don't; a role is much more secure):
-You should have an Access key ID and a Secret access key downloaded somewhere (regenerate these by going to `IAM` > `Users` > the user name > `Security Credentials` tab, and under the "Access keys" section click `Make inactive` or `Delete`... and then click `Create access key` to generate a new set of keys.
+* You should have an Access key ID and a Secret access key downloaded somewhere (regenerate these by going to `IAM` > `Users` > the user name > `Security Credentials` tab, and under the "Access keys" section click `Make inactive` or `Delete`... and then click `Create access key` to generate a new set of keys.
 Make sure to download the **.csv file!**).

-(2) Head over to the terminal.
+### Head over to the terminal.

 Remember step 14 in my "Provision an EC2 Instance Using EC2's Amazon Linux 2 AMI" section?